Germany: Police arrest teen after allegedly killing couple | DW | 09.01.2022

 Neighbors called authorities shortly after midnight on Sunday after hearing cries for help from the house.

-Police launched a large manhunt for the suspect — who later turned himself in to a police station around 4:00 a.m.
+Police launched a large manhunt for the suspect, who later turned himself in at a police station around 4 a.m.
 (0300 UTC).

 What do we know about the suspect?

-Authorities said they are working to determine a motive for the killings — but the reason for the alleged attack as well as the teen's connection to the family remains unclear.
+Authorities have said they are working to determine a motive for the killings, but the reason for the alleged attack as well as the teen's connection to the family remains unclear.

 The 18-year-old male suspect is not a relative, a police spokesperson told German news agency dpa.
 Initial investigations indicate that the teen was a guest and that he had spent the night at the couple's house.